Why Dogs Bite

 There are often specific reasons why dogs bite, and in many cases the reason comes down to improper training or to the dog’s misperception of a threat.
 When a dog bite occurs, the bite victim may be able to receive compensation from the insurance company that insures the dog’s owner.

-If you or a family member has been bitten or attacked by a dog, contact Millar & Mixon, LLC’s Georgia dog bite lawyers today for a free case evaluation by calling 678-999-2097 or filling out our online contact form.
+If you or a family member has been bitten or attacked by a dog, contact our Georgia dog bite lawyers today for a free case evaluation by calling 770-400-0000 (“770-4-Million”) or filling out our online contact form.

-At Millar & Mixon, LLC, our experienced dog attack attorneys will work hard to protect your rights and interests.
-We have a successful record of representing dog bite and dog attack victims throughout the Atlanta metropolitan area and across Georgia.
-Our firm has secured more than $60 million in favorable verdicts and settlements on behalf of our clients.
+At The Millar Law Firm, our experienced dog attack attorneys will work hard to protect your rights and interests.
+We help adults and children injured in dog bites and dog attacks across the Atlanta metro area and throughout Georgia.
+Our attorneys have secured more than $100 million in settlements and verdicts for our past clients.

 Reasons Why Dogs Bite People